azampagl/kohana-compress/README.md

 		$result = Compress::instance()->styles(array('media/css/reset.css', 'media/css/main.css'));
 		echo HTML::style($result);

+If you want to provide your own in-line configuration, you can pass it as a second parameter to the instance methods.
+Just make sure it follows the same format as the configuration files provided!

+		$result = Compress::instance('my_custom_config', array('root' => DOCROOT, ...))->scripts(array('http://mysite.com/media/js1.js', 'http://mysite.com/media/js2.js'));
+		echo HTML::script($result);

 ### Google Closure Service and cssmin

 Many shared hosts do not provide java, so Google Closure Service and cssmin are excellent alternatives for javascript and stylesheet compression, respectively.
 When using Google Closure Service, pass either the full url to the file or a relative url (regardless, make sure it is available via HTTP/HTTPS).